davidB/livereload-jvm/README.md

 ======

 The default port is 35729 (like define in the LiveReload protocol).
-If you change the port then you could not use the Chrome Extension for LiveReload, but it should works with manual import of livereload.js in your pages
+If you change the port then you could not use the [Browsers Extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) for LiveReload, but it should works if you insert a [JavaScript snippet](http://go.livereload.com/mobile) in your pages.

 Cli
 ---